eyewande2022/auto-scaling-group/AutoScalingGroupREADME.md

 ![image](https://github.com/eyewande2022/auto-scaling-group/assets/116227096/2e9a5fc3-b3de-42cd-bbc7-34fc55843edd)

-Take note of the health check grace period which was set to default 300 seconds .This is the time it takes for the instance to initialize .Click next to proceed .
+Take note of the health check grace period which was set to default 300 seconds .
+This is the time it takes for the instance to initialize .Click next to proceed .

 ![image](https://github.com/eyewande2022/auto-scaling-group/assets/116227096/22bbf9e5-c03d-4ede-aecf-31129d27676f)

 We would need to configure the ASG poilicies .
 In this case our desired and minimum capacity would be set at 3 and maximum capacity would be set at 7

 ![image](https://github.com/eyewande2022/auto-scaling-group/assets/116227096/54973f26-82f4-41a3-b516-475c22391fe1)